-In response one of the users based in Kuching wrote in Kelabit: "Are you all not adhering to the request by the government to not carry out any gatherings within these few weeks?"
-Immediately after the statement, different users located in different places uploaded an avalanche of messages, videos, photographs and news about ongoing development of Covid-19.
-A circular from the church headquaters was posted on the village Whatsapp group to announce the cancellation of all church services and prayer meetings in lieu of the MCO announcement.
 Around the same time, one of the participants in Holland posted: now the number of corona virus positive tests in the Netherlands rose to 1,135.
 Netherlands continues an ongoing battle to gain control over the spread of coronavirus.
-Additionally, restaurants, cafes, sports clubs, fitness centers, coffeeshops, clubs and saunas will also remain closed.
+Additionally, restaurants, cafes, sports clubs, fitness centers, coffeeshops, clubs and saunas would also remain closed.

 As the MCO begun to reorient their everyday life and practices, members of the village negotiated and debated through online discussions and dialogues (in Kelabit) in order to make sense of the measures and message in a village setting.
 At times these came through the village yarns and tales.
-Questions and concerns were raised with regards how to reduce community contact which include social distancing, isolation and quarantine.
+Questions and concerns were raised with regards how to reduce community contact which includes social distancing, isolation and quarantine.
 These are made clear in the following findings and discussions.

 The first question raised was how to put into practice social distancing for individuals and families at home, particularly in a longhouse setting.
-The guidance on safe distancing of 1 meter apart between individuals has led to long exchanges of ideas and perspectives.
-How to translate the 1 metre measurement especially to those who are illiterate and elderly?
-How to make sure the distance is consistently observed?
-This is especially with regards to important daily social practice.
-For instance, when seated by the fire at the hearth to warm up especially in the morning.
-One way to beat back the cold weather early morning in the longhouses in Bario is to site by the hearth (fireplace) or in Kelabit "sengiduh iring apui ngih puun tetel".
-It is a morning daily routine in the longhouses where members of the family will sit around the open fireplace to warm themselves.
-The following playful conversation reflects their effort to make sense of how to measure 1 meter when seated by the hearth.
+The guidance on safe distancing of one meter apart between individuals has led to long exchanges of ideas and perspectives.
+How to translate the one meter measurement especially to those who are illiterate and elderly; how to make sure the distance is consistently observed.
+This is especially with regard to important daily social practice, for instance, when seated by the fire at the hearth to warm up especially in the morning.
+One way to beat back the cold weather early morning in the longhouses in Bario is to sit by the hearth (fireplace) or in Kelabit "sengiduh iring apui ngih puun tetel".
+It is a daily morning routine in the longhouses where members of the family will sit around the open fireplace to warm themselves.
+The following playful conversation reflects their effort to make sense of how to measure one meter when seated by the hearth.